ankita-sen09/Anti-sleep-alarm-system-for-drivers/README.md

-HI All this was my mini project for my 5th semester.This Project “ANTI-SLEEP ALARM FOR DRIVERS” is successfully designed, and tested and demo unit is fabricated.
+HI All this was my mini project for my 5th semester.I HAVE KNWLEDGE OF WORKING ON ARDUINO.
+This Project “ANTI-SLEEP ALARM FOR DRIVERS” is successfully designed, and tested and demo unit is fabricated.
 The goal of this project is to develop a device that can accurately detect sleepy driving and make alarms accordingly, which aims to prevent the drivers from drowsy driving and create a safer driving environment.
 The